angular-package/callback/README.md

 #### `Callback.isCallback()`

-Checks if the provided `value` is an instance of [`Callback`](#callback) with optional indicating allowed names under which callback functions can be stored
+Checks if the provided `value` is an instance of [`Callback`](#callback) with optional indicating allowed names under which callback functions can be stored.

 ```typescript
 static isCallback<AllowNames extends string>(